Information Security Foundation course

-Career starters / switchers looking for an entry level certification in information security.
-Anyone that wants or needs to learn the basics of information security and fundamentals of information security management.
+Career starters and career switchers looking for an entry-level certification in information security.
+Anyone who wants or needs to learn the fundamentals of information security and information security management.

-Explore physical, technical and organizational control measures to protect information.
+Explore physical, technical and organisational control measures to protect information.

 - The purpose and main characteristics of quality standards

 - Implementation challenges and the main categories of requirements

 - The Information Security Management System (ISMS)

 - Overview of the contents of ISO 27001/2

 - The first steps towards the implementation of ISO 27001 and ISO 27002: Information security as a process, control objectives and measures

 - The CIA triad and measures to preserve the CIA of information

 - Information systems and information technology